vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD04_LAB_MANUAL.md

 In the following exercise, you will decouple the controller and repository by using the dependency injection technique to inject the repository interface as a parameter in the controller constructor.

 You will start by creating a dependency resolver class that is responsible for creating the repositories.
 You will then register the dependency resolver class in the **HttpConfiguration** to automatically create a repository when a controller is used.
-Finally, you will use Microsoft Fakes and create a stub for a repository, and then use it in a unit test project to test the location controller.

 The main tasks for this exercise are as follows: